Vyral/jeff-riber/_posts/2019-11-01-a-quick-guide-to-how-real-estate-agents-get-paid.md

 There are two portions of each commission the seller pays: the portion that goes to their listing agent and the portion that’s offered to any buyers’ agents in the area so that they bring in interested buyers.&nbsp;

-All agents and brokerages have to abide by the Sherman Antitrust Act, which is intended to prevent price fixing.
+All agents and brokerages have to abide by the Sherman Antitrust Act, which is intended to prevent price-fixing.
 In other words, it’s illegal for one real estate company to go to another company and establish an average commission rate for a transaction.
 If you ask an agent what the average commission is and they’re finicky about answering, that’s why. **There is no such thing as an “average” commission.** Each brokerage sets their own commission rate, and they’re always negotiable.&nbsp;

 {% include pullquote.html %}